Special Relativity -- Applications to astronomy and the accelerator physics: Relativistic Particle Dynamics

-Attempts to solve the dynamics equation Eq.(\ref{DDE}) in manifestly covariant form can be found in the literature.
-The trajectory which is found does not include relativistic kinematics effects.
-Therefore, it cannot be identified with $\vec{x}_{cov}(t)$ even if, at first glance, it appears to be derived following covariant prescription.
+Attempts to solve the dynamical equation, Eq.~(\ref{DDE}), in a manifestly covariant form can be found in the literature.
+However, the resulting trajectories often do not account for relativistic kinematic effects.
+Consequently, they cannot be identified with $\vec{x}_{cov}(t)$, even though they may initially appear to follow a covariant prescription.